With its distinctive, yet subtle flavor, tarragon plays an important role in the development of many dishes.

 As the leaves are very tender, they can also be combined with mixed salad greens.
-Add a pinch to a Greek salad – a small amount blends nicely with both basil and oregano.
+Add a pinch to a fresh Greek salad – a small amount blends nicely with both basil and oregano.

 Tarragon tea has a mild taste and makes a soothing hot beverage to de-stress and calm down after a hectic day.

 Pour boiling water over a tablespoon of lightly bruised leaves and steep for five minutes.
 Adding a bit of grated ginger or mint leaves can help to sooth an upset tummy.

 Fresh leaves can also be muddled into a light syrup to use in refreshing summer spritzers and vinegar shrubs, or use a large sprig as a garnish in anisette-based cocktails.

 If you’re interest in growing your own to have a ready supply on hand, you will enjoy this post from Gardener’s path.

 Long Live the King

 This royal member of the herb realm deserves a place of honor in every kitchen.

 Versatile in cooking, its unique flavor and aroma is best enjoyed fresh, or when added during the last 15 minutes of cooking to retain its full flavor.